Suggestions

 • Improved operational efficiency within existing maintenance windows

-• Increased resilience, improved processed control, and lower risk and pressure on maintenance staff.
+• Increased resilience, improved process control, and lower risk and pressure on maintenance staff.

-• Achieved these benefit and savings with a pump hire cost roughly equal to one day of vac truck use.
+• Achieved these benefits and savings with a week’s pump hire cost roughly equal to one day of vac tanker use.

 The revised operational approach adopted at this WwTP has delivered immediate operational savings and established a proven, AMP8-aligned methodology for managing future tank cleans more efficiently and sustainably.